pantheon-systems/drops-7/profiles/commerce_kickstart/modules/contrib/search_api/README.txt

   API will spend indexing (for all indexes combined) in each cron run.
 The default is 15 seconds.

+search_api_batch_per_cron:
+  By changing this variable, you can define how many batch items are created on a single cron run.
+The value is per index, so on a site with 5 indexes with a cron limit of 100 each, the default value of 10 will load and queue up to 5000 search items in up to 50 batch items.

 Information for developers
 --------------------------